Skip to main content

 Code is removed from the TinyMCE Editor

-When using a text editor in the admin area, you may need to change the settings to display all the HTML tags you want.
+If you use a text editor in the administrator area, you may need to change the settings to display all the HTML tags you want.
 The default editor in Joomla is TinyMCE.

 Go to System > Plugins > Text Editor - TinyMCE and choose the appropriate Set assigned to the user group.